jina-ai/jina/docs/fundamentals/flow/create-flow.md

 (flow-filter)=
 ### Add filter conditions to Executors

-Starting from `Jina 3.2`, you can filter the input to each Executor.
+Starting from `Jina 3.2.2`, you can filter the input to each Executor.

 To define a filter condition, you can use [DocArrays rich query language](https://docarray.jina.ai/fundamentals/documentarray/find/#query-by-conditions).
 You can set a filter for each individual Executor, and every Document that does not satisfy the filter condition will be removed before reaching that Executor.

-To add a filter condition to an Executor, you pass it to the `input_condition` parameter of `flow.add()`:
+To add a filter condition to an Executor, you pass it to the `when` parameter of `flow.add()`.
+This then defines *when* a document will be processed by the Executor:

 ````{tab} Python